kgdunn/pid-book/univariate-review/univariate-review.rst

 		:width: 750px
 		:scale: 50

 A built-in function exists in R that runs the above calculations and shows a scatter plot.
-The 45 degree line is added using the ``qqline(...data...)`` function.
-However, a better function that adds a confidence limit envelope is included in the ``car`` library (see the *Package Installer* menu option for adding libraries from the internet).
+The 45 degree line is added using the ``qqline(...)`` function.
+However, a better function that adds a confidence limit envelope is included in the ``car`` library (see the *Package Installer* menu in R for adding libraries from the internet).

 .. code-block:: s